-One of the biggest changes was around who can benefit from your pension once you’re gone.
-It used to be that pension income could only pass to a dependant, which generally excluded adult children.
-Instead, people usually passed on a lump sum which in many cases was after a 55% tax charge.
+One of the biggest changes was around who can benefit from your pension.
+It used to be that pension income could only pass to a dependant, so you couldn’t pass it on to your adult children.
+Instead, they only had the option of a lump sum which in many cases was after a 55% tax charge.

-Now anyone can carry on drawing an income from your pension, as long as you nominate them during your lifetime.
+But now anyone can carry on drawing an income from your pension, as long as you nominate them during your lifetime.
 Your nominee can access the pot at any age, drawing as much or as little as they choose.
-This is often referred to as ‘inherited drawdown’.
-They can also nominate their own beneficiaries to inherit any remaining pension pot on their death.
-This allows pension wealth to be cascaded down through the generations, with fully flexible access, without ever forming part of an estate until it is paid out.
+And they can nominate their own beneficiaries to inherit the pension pot on their death.
+This allows pension wealth to be cascaded down the generations, with fully flexible access, and without ever forming part of an estate until it is paid out.

 Don’t forget about nominations